securebio/nao-dedup/README.md

 **Rust and Python streaming**:
 - No graph construction - purely streaming approach
-- First matching read in a bucket becomes the cluster exemplar
+- First read in a cluster identifies that cluster (becomes the cluster ID)
+- As reads are processed, the best read (by quality and length) becomes the exemplar
-- Subsequent matches are assigned to that exemplar
+- Subsequent reads matching the cluster are compared against the current exemplar
+- If a better read is found, it replaces the previous exemplar
-- Two-pass algorithm: Pass 1 builds index, Pass 2 queries final exemplars
+- Two-pass algorithm: Pass 1 processes reads and builds index, Pass 2 finalizes exemplar mappings

 ### 5. Exemplar Selection